30abysses/30abysses-www-contents/ContentsRoot/WwwRoot/TWY/2017/02/13/english-verbal-communication.md

 >
 > [https://en.wikipedia.org/wiki/Pluricentric_language#English][16]

-> English is a pluricentric language,[11] with differences in
+> English is a pluricentric language, with differences in pronunciation,
-> pronunciation, vocabulary, spelling, etc., between the United Kingdom,
+> vocabulary, spelling, etc., between the United Kingdom, North America,
-> North America, English-speaking African countries, Singapore, India,
+> English-speaking African countries, Singapore, India, and Oceania.
-> and Oceania.
-Educated native English speakers using their version of
+> Educated native English speakers using their version of one of the
-> one of the standard forms of English are almost completely mutually
+> standard forms of English are almost completely mutually intelligible,
-> intelligible, but non-standard forms present significant dialectal
+> but non-standard forms present significant dialectal variations, and
-> variations, and are marked by reduced intelligibility.
-English is
+> are marked by reduced intelligibility.
+English is usually considered a
-> usually considered a symmetric case of a pluricentric language,
+> symmetric case of a pluricentric language, because there is no clear
-> because there is no clear cultural dominance of one variety over
+> cultural dominance of one variety over others.
-> others.
 >
 > [https://en.wikipedia.org/wiki/English_language#Pluricentric_English][15]